 - Location of fence charger and electrical source (if applicable)

 - Cross fences within the pasture area (temporary or permanent)

 Boundaries and Topography

-Aerial photographs of your farm are probably the most valuable fence planning tool and can help to establish field boundaries for pastures.
+Aerial photographs of your farm are probably the most valuable tool when mapping your fence and can help to establish field boundaries for pastures.
 In addition, topographical maps can provide valuable information on the contour and slope of the land you will be installing your fence on.

 Aerial maps are commonly available from NRCS or the Farm Service Agency (FSA) office in your area.
 Topographical maps can also be obtained from NRCS.
 Also consider using online tools like the Web Soil Survey and Google Earth to help better determine the lay of your land.